 The Brother SQ9185 sewing machine is also not being produced anymore, so you are more likely to find a refurbished SQ9185 rather than a new one.

 Both computerized sewing machines have the same automated features such as bobbin winding and needle threading.
-They both also have a built-in free arm and detachable wide table.
+They both also have a built-in free arm and a detachable wide table.

 The main difference is the CS6000i sewing machine only has 60 stitches, 9 presser feet (no 1/4″ quilting foot), and 7 buttonhole styles compared to the 150 stitches, 10 presser feet, and 8 buttonhole styles of the Brother SQ9285.
 The CS6000i also does not have a monogramming font.

 The Brother SQ9285 sewing machine is quite possibly the most feature-rich sewing machine you’ll find at its price point.
 It sews, quilts, and does basic monogramming.
-And, it is easy to use with its automated features and user-friendly instructions and interface, and I don’t hesitate to recommend it!
+Plus, it’s easy to use with its automated features and user-friendly instructions and interface, and I don’t hesitate to recommend it!